 - Request revision from team

-Scheduling time to scroll intentionally throughout the day can be an excellent method to reduce digital distractions.
+Pro tip: Intentionally scheduling time to scroll throughout the day can be an excellent method to reduce digital distractions.